Shelley Berkley: Tenure and votes

 In 2011, Berkley voted for the National Defense Authorization Act for Fiscal Year 2012 as part of a controversial provision that allows the government and the military to indefinitely detain American citizens and others without trial.

+Berkley was given various scores from a variety of advocacy groups dedicated to various topics (ranging from abortion issues, agriculture, criminal issues, animal rights, budget and taxes and foreign aid).
+NARAL Pro-Choice America gave Berkley a 100% in 2010, while the National Right to Life Committee gave her a 0% rating.
+The American Farm Bureau Federation gave Berkley a 33% rating in 2010 the topic of agriculture, while the National Farm Workers Union gave Berkley a 100% rating.
+Other interest groups Berkley has received High ratings from Citizens United for Rehabilitation of Errants, and Defenders of Wildlife Fund.
+Groups that Berkley has received poor ratings from include the National Taxpayers Union and Peace Action.

+Domestic matters

+On October 3, 2008, Berkley voted for the Emergency Economic Stabilization Act of 2008, which created the Troubled Asset Relief Program (TARP) that bailed out Wall Street banks.
+On June 26, 2009, Berkley voted for the American Clean Energy and Security Act, which would have implemented a cap-and-trade system similar to the regulations proposed by the Reagan administration in the 1980s, then known as "emissions trading."
+Berkley voted for the Patient Protection and Affordable Care Act of 2010.

+Foreign policy

+Berkley is a supporter of Israel and is a member of the pro-Israel group American Israel Public Affairs Committee.
+On October 10, 2002, Berkley was among the 81 House Democrats who voted in favor of authorizing the invasion of Iraq.

 Ethics investigation and related criticism

 On September 5, 2011, a New York Times exposé detailed the actions that Berkley took as a member of Congress that she and her husband financially benefited from.
 The Times noted that, "Ms. Berkley's actions were among a series over the last five years in which she pushed legislation or twisted the arms of federal regulators to pursue an agenda that is aligned with the business interests of her husband, Dr. Larry Lehrner."

 On September 19, 2011, the ethics watchdog Citizens for Responsibility and Ethics in Washington (CREW) released their annual Most Corrupt Members of Congress report.
 The report listed Berkley in the "Dishonorable Mention" category.
 Berkley was named in CREW's Most Corrupt Members of Congress report for the second year in a row in 2012.

 On July 9, 2012, the United States House Committee on Ethics voted unanimously to form an investigative subcommittee to see whether Berkley used her official position to advocate for policy that benefited her family's financial situation.
 More specifically, Berkley is accused of pushing healthcare legislation that would benefit her husband's medical practice.
 Berkley was also blamed for her efforts to block the closure of a kidney transplant center where her husband was employed.

-In 1996 and 1997, while working as a government affairs adviser for Las Vegas Sands, during the construction of The Venetian Berkley advised her employer to make campaign contributions to two Clark County Commissioners and two Clark County judges to secure their approval for the new hotel.
-Berkley also suggested to her employer, the option of hiring an uncle of County Commissioner Erin Kenny and to grant a daiquiri concession to commission chairwoman Yvonne Atkinson Gates.
-Berkley also advised making campaign contributions to the two judges because they "tend to help those who helped them."